dmarti/CAPCA/README.md

    take action on notifications and continues to support content related to Insane Clown Posse, no new law should interfere with their ability to do so.
-Social platforms also remove or restrict some content in error, including content that advertisers would want to continue to support.
+Social media companies also sometimes remove or restrict content in error, including content that advertisers would want to continue to support.

  * In pandemic times, rapid accountability for social media advertising is good for public health.